-Section 2 presented four theoretical scenarios, each one describing a different central bank reaction to an increase in the Bank of England discount rate.
 There is no reason to believe that the 21 central banks in our sample behave in the same way, particularly because they did not all have the same exchange rate regime and level of financial integration.
-For this reason, we look at different group of countries – defined in a way that is consistent with the historical context and the literature on the gold standard – and we will discuss how close they were from the theoretical predictions of section 2.
+For this reason, we look at different groups of countries – defined in a way that is consistent with the historical context and the literature on the gold standard – and we will discuss how close they were from the theoretical predictions of section 2.
 We distinguish three groups of countries with a central bank: (1) core countries on the gold standard, (2) peripheral countries on the gold standard, (3) countries with a floating exchange-rate (fiat standard).

-As for gold standard adherence, we follow the consensual classification that has emerged from an extensive literature on this matter (Flandreau and Zumer 2004, Obstfeld et al. 2005, Mitchener and Weidenmier 2015, Morys 2016).
+As for gold standard adherence, we follow the consensual classification that has emerged from an extensive literature on this matter (Flandreau and Zumer 2004, Obstfeld et al. 2005, Mitchener and Weidenmier 2015, Morys 2021).
 The distinction between groups (1) and (2) hinges upon the definition of core versus periphery.
 Economic historians agree on considering Belgium, England, France, Germany and the Netherlands as core countries in the international financial system because they had mature money markets, a liquid foreign exchange market, and could issue sovereign debt in their own currency (Bordo and Flandreau 2003, p.
 349, Flandreau and Jobst 2005, Morys 2013).
 Outside this group, Austria-Hungary is a borderline case.
 Money and exchange markets were liquid and well-developed (Reichsbank 1925, pp. 212-231, Jobst 2009), but Austria-Hungary had to insert gold clauses into their bonds to issue them abroad (Morys 2006).
 Since sovereign debt is less crucial to our study, we decided to classify Austria-Hungary as a core country.
 Such an approach is vindicated by a statistical analysis of Austria-Hungary on its own, when its results are in line with all other core countries.
-Please note the empirical conclusions presented in the next section are not modified qualitatively if Austria-Hungary is included in the periphery.
+The empirical conclusions presented in the next section are not modified qualitatively if Austria-Hungary is included in the periphery.

 Table 1 summarizes our three groups of countries, with details about a country’s date of entry into and exit from the gold standard (“estimation period”) where relevant.
 When a country joins the gold standard, it moves from Group 3 to Group 1 or 2.
 Therefore, a country may appear in two groups but with different estimation periods.